Bill Pomeroy, an Eltweed descendant through Medad, is the founder and CEO of CXtec in Syracuse, NY.

 Bill is the President and Founder the American Pomeroy Historic Genealogical Association, an organization formed to further the Pomeroy Anvil Trail and Bill's dream to update the Albert A. Pomeroy books.

 Mary Ann Pomeroy Hagen, also an Eltweed descendant through Medad, is from a politically active, human services oriented Pomeroy family.

 After a career in education and human services, she retired in 2001 to volunteer with local and global humanitarian efforts and continue her interest in her family genealogy.
 She lives in Seattle, Washington.
 Like Bill, she has had a dream to update the Albert A Pomeroy books for several years.

 The APHGA helps Bill Pomeroy with his local history projects and genealogical research and is coordinating the A. A. Pomeroy Book Update Project and the Pomeroy Anvil Trail.

 Spearheading these projects is:

-The following part-time researchers have been enlisted to aid us in these monumental tasks: Betty Banta, Alethea Connolly, Judy Smith, Pat Whipple, Barbara Dix, Ed Miller, Tammy Chadwick and Christine Heslin.
-Past researchers include Katherine Werbeck, Allison Stevens, Dave Karn, Cindy Drage, Glenda Yaksich, Susan Miller, Alena Tyler, Rick Porter and Caryn Daher.
+The following part-time researchers have aided us in these monumental tasks: Betty Banta, Alethea Connolly, Judy Smith, Pat Whipple, Barbara Dix, Ed Miller, Tammy Chadwick and Christine Heslin, Katherine Werbeck, Allison Stevens, Dave Karn, Cindy Drage, Glenda Yaksich, Susan Miller, Alena Tyler, Rick Porter and Caryn Daher.
 Our hats off to this group!